-I have been working as a GP for 20 years and I am offering workshops to help people recognise stress and deal with it in a healthy way.
+I have been working as a GP for over 20 years and I am offering webinars, workshops and one to one sessions to help people recognise stress and deal with it in a healthy way.

 Are you feeling overwhelmed?
 Are you losing sleep?
 Are you struggling to cope?

 I can help you feel in control again.